 |Accommodations||Interns must provide or arrange their own housing and transportation.|

-The TOEFL iBT test, the TOEIC tests, K–12 English language learning assessments and the TPK Assessment are global measures, so ETS actively seeks candidates who can bring diverse experiences and perspectives to the work.
-Interns must have a very high degree of fluency in English but do not need to be native speakers, nor do they need to be U.S. citizens.
-Non-U.S. citizens must have appropriate work visas.
+The TOEFL iBT test and the TOEIC tests are global measures, so ETS actively seeks candidates who can bring diverse experiences and perspectives to the work.
+Interns must have a very high degree of fluency in English but do not need to be native speakers.

 All interns must have excellent writing skills.
 The work requires: